 by Martyn Farr

 384 pages, £25

 The definitive cave diving book since its first issue in 1980, author Martynn Farr has brought The Darkness Beckons bang up-to-date.
-He covers the earliest origins of cave diving right up to discoveries made in 2015.
+He covers the earliest origins of cave diving right up to the most recent discoveries.